-The isochronal algorithm is generally a superior methodology, especially in areas of light wind, where the current has a significant effect or around obstructions such as land or race notes.
+The isochronal algorithm is generally a slightly superior methodology, especially in areas of light wind, where the current has a significant effect or around obstructions such as land or race notes.

-Note that for multi-leg routing, the isochronal routing cannot leave marks to port or starboard.
-To an extent, it can sail around corners though.
+Note that for multi-leg routing, leaving marks to port or starboard is not currently enabled for isochronal routing.

+To an extent, the isochronal algorithm is allowed to sail around corners.